 - Refusal to drink for 24 hours or more.

 In an emergency where you believe your pet has ingested something (poison, too much food, toy, etc.) seek veterinary advice before inducing vomiting.
-Forcing your pet to vomit could actually cause more harm or even be dangerous if done improperly or at the wrong time.
+Forcing your pet to vomit could actually cause more harm or even be dangerous.